Under Siege 2: Dark Territory: Plot

-Following his retirement from the United States Navy, Casey Ryback settles in Denver, Colorado, where he starts and runs a restaurant business.
+Following his retirement from the United States Navy, Casey Ryback settles in Denver, where he runs a restaurant.
 When he receives news of the death of his estranged brother, James Ryback, in a plane crash, Casey meets James's daughter, Sarah, whom he will accompany to Los Angeles to attend his funeral.
 The two board the Grand Continental, a train traveling through the Rocky Mountains from Denver to Los Angeles.
 On board, they befriend a steward/porter named Bobby Zachs and the train's chefs.

 As the train reaches the Rocky Mountains, a group of terrorists flag it down and murder the engineer and brakeman.
-The group, led by former U.S. government employee and computer genius Travis Dane and his second-in-command Marcus Penn, cuts the train phone lines and takes passengers and staff hostage, herding them into the last two cars.
+The group, led by former U.S. government employee and computer genius Travis Dane and mercenary Marcus Penn, cut the train phone lines and take the passengers and staff hostage, herding them into the last two cars.
 Casey kills one terrorist, then slips away.
-Dane worked on Grazer One, a top secret military satellite tectonic weapon for underground targets.
+For underground targets, Dane worked on Grazer One, a top-secret military satellite tectonic weapon.
 The military fired Dane, who later faked his suicide.

-Dane threatens two former Department of Defense colleagues with burning needles in their eyes unless they reveal codes to take over Grazer.
-Despite their disclosures, after the codes are confirmed to work, they are thrown from the train over a deep valley.
+Dane threatens two former Department of Defense colleagues with burning soldering irons in their eyes unless they reveal codes to take over Grazer.
+Despite their disclosures, they are thrown from the train over a deep valley after the codes are confirmed to work.

 Middle Eastern terrorists have offered Dane $1 billion to destroy the Eastern seaboard by using Grazer to target a nuclear reactor located under the Pentagon.
 Dane demonstrates Grazer to investors by destroying a Chinese biological weapons facility that was passing itself off as a fertilizer production plant.
 After one investor offers an additional $100 million, despite the weapon's primary intention for subterranean targets, Dane destroys an airliner carrying the investor's ex-wife.

 The U.S. government has difficulty locating Dane or Grazer.
 When officials destroy what they think is Grazer, Dane explains the NSA's best intelligence satellite was destroyed.
-As long as the train keeps moving, his location cannot be determined.
+His location cannot be determined as long as the train keeps moving.